Digital artwork auctions for $69 million amid online craze - WTMJ

 Some 22 million people tuned in on the Christie’s website for the final moments of bidding, with bidders from 11 countries taking part.

 Others have also joined the craze for NFTs.
+Twitter CEO Jack Dorsey put his first ever tweet – “just setting up my twttr” – up for online auction as an NFT, with bids reaching as high as $2.5 million, and he promised to donate the proceeds to charity.
 Rock band Kings of Leon is offering a version of their latest album with the tokens that come with extras.
 A blockchain company bought a piece of work by British artist Banksy, burned it and then put a digital version on sale through a non-fungible token.
 The National Basketball Association is teaming up in a venture to sell virtual sports cards backed by the tokens.
 And the Associated Press is offering NFT digital artwork – a depiction of the U.S. presidential election’s electoral college map as viewed from space.

 For all of AP’s tech coverage, visit https://apnews.com/apf-technology